Stepan0202/snake/README.md

-# snake
+# Snake
 Snake game.
-Command work width Bohdan Glushko and Maksim Blyzniuk
+Learn command project with Bohdan Glushko and Maksim Blyzniuk.
+Its based on our knoweledge about arrays and objects